Irish News Volume 10, Issue #17

 Interested in sending your student on an educationally and culturally engaging trip abroad?
 NDP will be running a summer trip to London, England in June of 2020.
 Grades 9-12 welcome!
 (Graduated seniors are eligible to join the trip).
 Please contact Julie Carman with any questions. firstname.lastname@example.org

 Did you know that simply by using your Kroger Plus Card, NDP benefits from Kroger Community Rewards program?
 Please visit Kroger's website at http://www.krogercommunityrewards.com and register your Kroger Plus card and select Notre Dame Prep as your organization to receive these rewards.
 This is at no cost to you and the school receives quarterly checks that become part of the school's general fund.
 It's a win-win program, so please register today!
 Please don’t forget to renew your card to continue to earn rewards for NDP.

 BUSCH’S CASH FOR EDUCATION

 Busch's Grocery Store has made the Cash for Education program much easier.
-Instead of using the red cash for education cards at checkout, starting November 1st, they will just need to provide their phone number listed on their account or your MyWay account key tag at point of sale.
-If you are new to shopping at Busch’s Market all you need to do is log onto Busch’s MyWay and create an account, go to the Cash for Education page under the “My Account” tab where you may select NDP to earn rewards.
+Instead of using the red cash for education cards at checkout, starting November 1st, you will just need to provide your phone number listed on their account or your MyWay account key tag at point of sale.
+If you are new to shopping at Busch’s Market, all you need to do is log onto Busch’s MyWay and create an account and go to the Cash for Education page under the “My Account” tab where you may select NDP to earn rewards.
 NDP will receive credit at the end of each quarter.